-POSIT-1 RESET PULSE MS POSTT-2 POSIT-3
+Options: POSIT-1 RESET POSIT-2 PULSE MS POSIT-3

 Scroll through available settings using the arrow key, Load the relevant axes with the required data.

-This is only available with the optional auxiliary version and is detailed in Section 8.0

-The Position Set function is only available on DSU's which have been fitted with the optional auxiliary output.
+IMPORTANT!
+This is only available with the optional auxiliary version and is detailed in Section 8.0 The Position Set function is only available on DSU's which have been fitted with the optional auxiliary output.
 The function allows the operator to set parameters for each axis specified as output during the Position Pulse Output Set-Up.

-(u) Reset to Original Factory Settings
+Press the [>] key to move to the next menu option.
+Reset to Original Factory Settings (w) NORMAL

-NORMAL ent

-DEFAULT ent

-Toggle between Default and Quit Normal using the arrow keys and select desired mode with [ENT]
+Normal returns all the Set-Up Options to the original factory settings (Except language setting).
 DEFAULT

-QUIT NORMAL

-Normal returns all the Set-Up Options to the original factory settings (Except language setting).